 - business records, such as those kept by physicians, shop keepers, lawyers, bankers, notaries, coroners and undertakers.

 - public and private records from churches, courthouses, schools, prisons and other institutions.

-Manuscripts are overlooked as a resource by many genealogists due to access.
+Manuscripts are overlooked or avoided as a resource by many genealogists due to access.
 Most of these collections are not available online, in digitized form, or even on microfilm.
-Finding aids to manuscript collections can often be difficult to locate and navigate.
-Yet if you are trying to find the answer to a research question that hasn't been previously answered by other researchers, or want to learn more about the day-to-day life of your ancestors, you can't afford to overlook this valuable resource.
+Finding aids to manuscript collections can often be difficult to locate and navigate, and many aren't detailed enough to name every mentioned individual.
+A document relating to your ancestors might be found in a state in which your ancestor never lived, or in a collection of papers belonging to a neighbor, or even the local school teacher, doctor, or store keeper.
+How are we to know to look for it there?
+Yet if you are trying to find the answer to a question that hasn't been discovered by other researchers despite years of research, or want to learn more about the day-to-day life of your ancestors, you can't afford to overlook the valuable treasures found in manuscript collections.

 1. American Heritage Dictionary of the English Language, 4th ed., "manuscript."